Hong Kong singer Lui Fong's wife gives birth to a girl

 The Hong Kong singer, who is famous for songs such as Friends Don't Cry and The Crescent Moon, is now a husband and a father.

-It was reported on Saturday (Aug 8) that his wife, entrepreneur Rainbow Ng, has given birth to a girl.
+It was reported last Saturday that his wife, entrepreneur Rainbow Ng, has given birth to a girl.

 In an interview with the Hong Kong media, Lui, 56, said it was a smooth delivery and he was very happy.